 Most toddlers can jump with both feet off the ground by 30 months.
 Children typically jump first by lifting only one foot off of the ground, but eventually get lift off with both their twinkle toes.

 Fun ways to get your toddler on the move

-While you wait with baited breathe for those tentative first baby steps there are a couple of simple tricks you can do to encourage your little one to get moving
+While you wait with baited breath for those tentative first baby steps there are a couple of simple tricks you can do to encourage your little one to get moving.

 Before your toddler starts to walk he’ll need to be physically able to bare weight and have the strength in his arms and legs to pull himself up and stand.
 Your tot will indicate in his own time when he’s ready by holding of hands and walking with you – remember your baby will only walk when he’s physically ready!

 But that doesn’t mean you can’t help them along....